elenderg/PAL-1000/instruções de compilação.md

 `If the local is nil, exit.`
 `If the local's previous is not nil, put the local's previous' offset into the local's offset.` `Put the local's type's length into a length.`
-`If the local's kind is "scratch", put a pointer's magnitude into the length.` `Round the length up to the nearest multiple of 4.` `Subtract the length from the local's offset.`
+`If the local's kind is "_scratch", put a pointer's magnitude into the length.` `Round the length up to the nearest multiple of 4.` `Subtract the length from the local's offset.`
 `Add the length to the routine's local size.` `Repeat.`

 229. Now run it.
 In the blue, open up the daughter and list her.
-Then get into the listing and look for "routines:" (with the colon, no quotes).
+Then get into the listing and look for "_routines:_" (with the colon, no quotes).
 You should see something that starts like this:

 `ROUTINES:`